apollographql/apollo-server/docs/source/performance/caching.md

 If you run Apollo Server behind a CDN or another caching proxy, you can configure it to use this header's value to cache responses appropriately.
 See your CDN's documentation for details (for example, here's the [documentation for Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html#expiration-individual-objects)).

 Some CDNs require custom headers for caching or custom values in the `cache-control` header like `s-maxage`.
-You can configure your `ApolloServer` instance accordingly by building your own [plugin](https://www.apollographql.com/docs/apollo-server/integrations/plugins):
+You can configure your `ApolloServer` instance accordingly by telling the built-in cache control plugin to just calculate a policy without setting HTTP headers, and specifying your own [plugin](https://www.apollographql.com/docs/apollo-server/integrations/plugins):

 ```javascript
 new ApolloServer({